Hel00/GAL_spec/SPECIFICATION.md

 ### 11.2 Ranges [basic.array.range]

 [1] A range expression denotes a contiguous sequence of values between two endpoint expressions.
-A range is not a storable type.
-A range expression shall appear only inside `[]` to produce an array, or as a *case-label-expr* in a `case` statement ([stmt.case]).
+A range is not a type and shall not appear as a general expression.
+A range expression is valid only inside `[` `]` to produce an array literal, or as a *case-label-expr* in a `case` statement ([stmt.case]).

 [2] *Syntax:*